 The bottom line here is that in the real world, you become less able to grow your wealth when you’re paying a lot in taxes.

 Additionally, in many of these high-tax countries, you also have social pressures that push you to spend more money, which you need to account for in your double a penny scenario.
 No matter where I go in the world, people tend to spend what they earn – even if they’re doing pretty well for themselves.

 I once knew a guy in Denmark who was making around €350,000 per year.
-That’s not a huge amount of money, but it’s still pretty substantial – and certainly enough to start investing and seriously expanding your wealth.
+That’s not a huge amount of money, but it’s still pretty substantial – and certainly enough to start investing early and seriously expanding your wealth.